The following is from Ron Pierre, board President for Baptist Haiti Mission:

-* Medical supplies are running low at our hospital; I asked for a list of the supplies that they need we can be a bit more specific in our requests when aid does arrive.
+* Medical supplies are running low at our hospital; I asked for a list of the supplies, like PPE and medicines, that they need so we can be a bit more specific in our requests when aid does arrive.

 * We have a need for anesthesiologists and orthopedic surgeons.
 Any medical personnel would be a blessing.

 * Chris commented that he has seen things over the past several days that he hoped he would never see and would chose never to see again.

 * Many people are simply walking around in what is really clinical shock.

 * Everything is closed down; no stores, no markets, water is in tight supply and is running out fast.

 * People walk up and down the mountain just looking for their families; there is no transportation.

 * The Samaritans Purse people were supposed to arrive today with Greta Van Susteren of FOXNews.com.
 The plane circled for about an hour but could not land.
 They returned to Miami.

 * The same was true for several other planes caring supplies and aid for the mission.
 We desperately need a pump and water filters that are coming in.

 * All in all, there are no words to describe what is taking place, the TV news gives inadequate for those of you who know Haiti, the conditions, the culture, the people.